datacraft-dsc/DEPs/7/README.md

 to provide a universal storage API that is independent of the underlying storage implementation, i.e. we wish to avoid tight coupling between the implementation of asset consumers and asset providers.

-> “Everything should be made as simple as possible, but no simpler,”
+> “Everything should be made as simple as possible, but no simpler”
+>
-> - Attributed to Albert Einstein
+> (attributed to Albert Einstein)

 The Storage API defined here is hopefully "The Simplest Thing That Could Possibly Work".
 It has the following
 properties: